sruthiv98/RagaClassifier/index.md

 ---
 layout: page
-title: Raga Classification
+title: Name That Raga
-tagline: Quantifying and Analyzing Ragas in Indian Classical Music
+tagline: An Analysis and Classification of Indian Classical Music
 description: Capstone proj
 ---
 # Background